 - Better communication between the students and the teachers

-- Education can pick up pace without loss of engagement
+- Education can pick up the pace without loss of engagement

 - Smaller classrooms facilitate peer to peer learning

-Just as it is easier for teachers to take notice of the students and their needs in smaller classrooms, it is also that much simple to for the students to recognise and acknowledge the skills of each other.
+Just as it is easier for teachers to take notice of the students and their needs in smaller classrooms, it is also that simple for the students to recognize and acknowledge the skills of each other.
 A student can easily identify a math genius or a sports star from a group of 20-30 students which will naturally become difficult with the number increasing.
-Thus, smaller classrooms lead to peer to peer learning wherein students can pick up skills from each other, extend help to one another and grow as a group.
-The best boarding school in india will have space for this as it is known to take education to a whole new level.
+Thus, smaller classrooms lead to peer-to-peer learning wherein students can pick up skills from each other, extend help to one another and grow as a group.
+The best boarding school in India will have space for this as it is known to take education to a whole new level.

 - No student misses out

 Probably the best advantage of having smaller classrooms is the feature of ensuring that no student is left behind, be it in educational advancement or personal development.
 When the number of students in the classroom is small, it is certainly less chaotic for the teacher.
 And when the teacher has better attentional space to give out, she will make sure that every child in the class is included in her goal.
 She can direct students depending on their individual skills, help a struggling child to overcome his/her obstacles.
 Even involving the parents is easier with smaller class sizes and no student really misses out.

 - More participation in learning and exchanging ideas